danilo-patrucco/A03/README.md

 # A03

+# How to use Git & GIThub

+depending on the OS you are using you will have to follow different procedures, since I am using Windows 10 i will explain how to install and use GIT in windows.

+# -1 Git installation

+Go on the website https://gitforwindows.org/ and download the installer for GIT Once the download is completed proceed to install it

+# -2 Git Setup

+Once GIT is installed proceed to set up the global account data, go in the command prompt and type

+$ git config --global user.name "youruser"
+$ git config --global user.email "youremail"

+Your GIT is now configured!

+# -3 GitHub

+Start with going on the github website https://github.com Create an account
+On the top right side of the page, next to your profile picture there is a plus, click on it select new repository
+Under repository name put the name of your repository Select public (where you are prompted if you want the repo to be public or private)unless you are planning to keep your repo private
+Select Initialize this repository with a README
+Click on Create Repository

+Congratulation, you created your first Repo!

+# Webstorm

+# Definitions

 1 GIT = Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.<br/>
 2 GitHub = GitHub is a Git repository hosting service, but it adds many of its own features.
 While Git is a command line tool, GitHub provides a Web-based graphical interface.
 It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.<br/>
 3 Repository = a repository is a central file storage location.
 It is used by version control systems to store multiple versions of files.<br/>